asukasakura/0ohm-maker-store/wp-content/plugins/woo-floating-cart-lite/readme.txt

 Author URI: https://www.xplodedthemes.com
 Tags: woocommerce cart, side cart, fly to cart, fly cart, woocommerce side cart, mini cart, floating cart, cart, ajax cart, ajax add to cart, related products, upsell, cross-sell
 Requires at least: 4.6
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 2.5.7
+Stable tag: 2.6.4
 Requires PHP: 5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Floating Cart for WooCommerce that will improve customer buying experience & encourage them to click the “checkout” button.
+A modern Floating Cart / Side Cart for WooCommerce that will improve customer buying experience and increase conversions.

 == Description ==

-A Floating Cart for WooCommerce that will improve customer buying experience & encourage them to click the “checkout” button.
+A modern Floating Cart / Side Cart for WooCommerce that will improve customer buying experience and increase conversions.

 **What Would More Sales and Higher Conversions be Worth to You?**